ajbanjara/Wireshark/CaptureSetup/WinPcapRemote.md

 This page is to collect information experienced while trying to bring this feature to life.
 This feature will not work with [WinPcap](/WinPcap) 3.1; it has been tested with with Ethereal 0.10.13 + [WinPcap](/WinPcap) 4.0 alpha 1 using a Cisco MDS 9216 switch's fcanalyzer as the the remote capture device, and does work.
 It should also work with the current version of Wireshark and [WinPcap](/WinPcap) 4.x.

-If you really need it, you may try [analyzer](http://gd.tuwien.ac.at/.vhost/analyzer.polito.it/default.htm) to do the remote capture.
+If you really need it, you may try [analyzer](https://web.archive.org/web/20110504224214/http://gd.tuwien.ac.at/.vhost/analyzer.polito.it/default.htm) to do the remote capture.
 This analyzer has the same origins as [WinPcap](/WinPcap) itself, so it might work better than Wireshark for this feature (for now).
 Then you can take the capture files and use Wireshark to analyze them ...

-You'll find additional info at the related [WinPcap](/WinPcap) page: <http://www.winpcap.org/docs/docs_40_2/html/group__remote.html> or the link at the bottom of this page.
+You'll find additional info at the related [WinPcap](/WinPcap) page: [Remote Capture](http://www.winpcap.org/docs/docs_40_2/html/group__remote.html) or the link at the bottom of this page.

 The following would be the easiest setup to bring Wireshark to work remotely.